george0st/qgate-examples/docs/env_configuration.md

 ## 1. Multi ENV setting

+The configuration define global setting and relation to the many single ENV settings.

  - **DETAIL_OUTPUT**
    - The detail output can be '_On_' (as default) or '_Off_'.
      The detail output is useful for execution graph.